 Sumi has established herself as one of her generation’s most sought-after sopranos, praised for her outstanding musicianship and the remarkable agility, precision and warmth of her voice.

-Engagements in 2017-18 season and beyond include gala concerts in Budapest, Paris, at the Colosseum in Rome and Teatro Colón in Bogota; recitals with guitarist Xuefei Yang across Asia; concerts at the Kremlin Palace and Bolshoi Theatre, Moscow; a guest appearance at the Paralympic Opening Ceremony in PyeongChang; a tour of Australia including a guest appearance with the Adelaide Symphony Orchestra; joining the jury and giving masterclasses at the inaugural Hong Kong International Vocal Competition and a recital at the Opera Theatre Clermont-Ferrand and at London’s Wigmore Hall.
+Engagements in the 2017-18 season included gala concerts in Budapest, Paris, at the Colosseum in Rome and Teatro Colón in Bogota; recitals with guitarist Xuefei Yang across Asia; two performances at the Kremlin Palace, Moscow, including an appearance at the Bravo Awards 2018; a tour of Australia including a guest appearance with the Adelaide Symphony Orchestra; joining the jury and giving masterclasses at the inaugural Hong Kong International Vocal Competition and a recital at the Opera Theatre Clermont-Ferrand.

 Video & Audio